JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 retrieve a transformed JanusGraph ID.
 The input number must be positive.
 This is because certain range of long IDs are reserved for internal usage, so you have to always call the aforementioned utility to convert your ID.
 Unfortunately, this is not supported in all gremlin clients as it is a JanusGraph specific utility.
-You can create vertices like
+You can create vertices as follows:
-below:

 ```groovy
 g = graph.traversal()